July 25, 2022

 Integration Hub: Jira and Project Online Integration Scenario

-Integration Hub has been designed by the FluentPro team to have your business data flow smoothly and efficiently across the portfolio, project, and work management platforms, as well as have a unified portfolio view of all project-related activities.
+The FluentPro team has designed Integration Hub to have your business data flow smoothly and efficiently across the portfolio, project, and work management platforms and have a unified portfolio view of all project-related activities.
 As a result, Integration Hub helps coordinate and integrate processes across teams, improve cost and schedule performance, and bring your business to a new maturity level.

 Being an extensible Microsoft Azure SaaS platform, FluentPro Integration Hub supports connectors to multiple platforms.
 In this post, we’ll cover the integration scenario between Atlassian Jira and Microsoft Project Online.